Acaippa/Bspoke-cases/README.md

   <hr>
 - [x] After merging, git-blame will list only one developer for every modified source code file.

-  According to [this](https://stackoverflow.com/questions/15769298/git-blame-correct-author-after-merge#:~:text=This%20causes%20problems%20with%20%22git%20blame%22%3A%20the%20merged%20lines%20appear%20to%20be%20committed%20by%20the%20developer%20that%20did%20the%20merge) Git-blame will show that the code was made by the developer who comitted the merge.
+  According to [this](https://stackoverflow.com/questions/15769298/git-blame-correct-author-after-merge#:~:text=This%20causes%20problems%20with%20%22git%20blame%22%3A%20the%20merged%20lines%20appear%20to%20be%20committed%20by%20the%20developer%20that%20did%20the%20merge) Git-blame will show that the code was made by the developer who committed the merge.
   <hr>
 - [x] Before merging, we can sync changes from the master branch to the feature branch.